 If you wish to amend or review the CAFOD communications you receive at any time, please call us on 0303 303 3030 or email firstname.lastname@example.org.

 Who is my information shared with?

 CAFOD does not sell or supply data to third parties.
 We only pass on your data to specific agencies outside CAFOD who are working on our behalf, when required to do so by law, or to take advantage of schemes such as Gift Aid.
 Agencies working on our behalf (for example mailing out newsletters) do so under strict agreements regarding the security and confidentiality of all personal data.
 We will also let you know when we are working in partnership with other agencies on specific campaigns.
-CAFOD is a member of the Enough Food for Everyone IF.. campaign coalition of over 90 charities and NGOs.
-Supporter data will be held on a common database but only used for the purposes and duration of the IF campaign and only used by any member agency with the consent of the supporter concerned.
+CAFOD is a member of the Enough Food for Everyone IF... campaign coalition of over 90 charities and NGOs and the Climate Coalition of over 100 organisations.
+Supporter data will be held on a common database but will only be used for the purposes and duration of these campaigns and only used by any member agency with the consent of the supporter concerned.
 CAFOD will store and process the personal details of supporters who sign up to the IF campaign from our website.

 When participating in an online action on CAFOD’s website, your contact details may be seen by the target of your action.
 For example, Corporations and Governments which receive web, e-mail or fax communications via an online action on our website, could respond to your personal e-mail or physical address if you have provided these.
 These bodies also have obligations under current Data Protection laws.
 If you believe your personal information has been incorrectly gathered or disclosed by one of our targets as a result of participating in a CAFOD action online, please contact CAFOD campaigns.